 Spilka Opus is available in six sizes, with the designations A1 – A6.
 The smallest window height is about 430mm and the tallest is 1588mm.
 The maximum sash weight for Spilka Opus is 55kg.
 However, we have in 2016 introduced a heavy duty version which allows windows up to 80kg.
-These hinges are delivered in the hinge sizes A5 and A6 only.
+These hinges are delivered in the hinge sizes A5 and A6 only and will need head slides produced for larger windows.

 Windows with the Spilka Opus system solution are opened by means of a handle on the lower part of the sash via an espagnolette.
 Opus™ hinges incorporate a safety lock as a standard.
 This limits the initial opening of the window to a maximum 80mm at the bottom of the window.